noornee/lex/README.md

 <br>

-- For Intel MacOS machines, download `lex-osx.zip`, then launch lex-amd64-osx
+- For Intel MacOS machines, download `lex-darwin.zip`, then launch lex-amd64-darwin
-- For M1 MacOS machines, download `lex-osx.zip`, then launch lex-arm64-osx
+- For M1 MacOS machines, download `lex-darwin.zip`, then launch lex-arm64-darwin

 That's everything!
 All you need to do next, is just navigate to `http://localhost:9090/r/{your_favorite_subreddit}`